ruby-amqp/rubyamqp.info/articles/working_with_exchanges.md

 Consumer applications (applications that receive and process messages) may occasionally fail to process individual messages, or might just crash.
 Additionally, network issues might be experienced.
-This raises a question - “when should the AMQP broker remove messages from queues?”
+This raises a question - "when should the AMQP broker remove messages from queues?"
 This topic is covered in depth in the [Working With Queues](/articles/working_with_queues/) guide, including prefetching and examples.